 - Badgers Hall: The best place in town to have tea, cake and even a full afternoon tea

 4. Castle Combe

 Often home to lots of period dramas and other filming locations, Castle Combe really is the epitome of the Cotswolds and beautiful English countryside.
 There are ample walking trails around here, traditional English pubs and row upon row of picture perfect cottages!

-So this is just 5 beautiful towns and villages in the Cotswolds, but there’s loads more to see!
-Why not embark on a “treasure hunt” in the Cotswolds or get involved with some excellent walking trails?
+So this is just five of the best villages in the Cotswolds, but there’s loads more to see!
+Why not embark on a “treasure hunt” in the Cotswolds or get involved with even more excellent walking trails?

 Over to you now – where else should travellers head to in the Cotswolds?
-And which of these towns and villages are first on your list?
+And which of these beautiful villages is first on your list?
 Let me know in the comments…

 Did you like this?
 Don’t forget to share it!